Are you using these Lightroom shortcuts?

 Tab - Hides the editing panels for when I need to just look at my image without any clutter

-G - Grid view: I use this so that I can quickly look at my gallery.
+G - Grid view: I use this so I can quickly look at my gallery.
 When I’m finished, I just click D to go back to editing the photo I was working on.

 B - Add to quick collection: You can use this to choose your all-time favorites from your current Lightroom catalog.